phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 ## What's next?

-The [next post] build upon our minimal freestanding binary by explaining the steps needed for creating a minimal operating system kernel.
+The [next post] builds upon our minimal freestanding binary by explaining the steps needed for creating a minimal operating system kernel.
 It explains how to configure the kernel for the target system, how to start it using a bootloader, and how to print something to the screen.

 [next post]: ./second-edition/posts/02-minimal-rust-kernel/index.md